Worship in a Presbyterian Church

 If so, we broadcast worship services via Facebook Live at "BTPchurch".

-If not, and can't join us "in person", we would still encourage you to join us through the internet by going through your browser to www.facebook.com/BTPchurch
+If not a Facebook user, and can't join us "in person", we would still encourage you to join us through the internet by going through your browser to www.facebook.com/BTPchurch

 Communion is offered to all baptized Christians, regardless of denominational tradition or church membership.